 What can you do if, as a ScrumMaster, you are pressured to provide input for a performance review?
 Explain that you have been giving feedback throughout the year (or quarter).
 Give examples of how you have provided feedback and seen changes day-to-day (without naming names).

 Don’t provide feedback for the manager to pass along, even if it’s feedback you’ve already given to the other person.
 The manager won’t have the context to provide clarification or answer questions.
 “Pass along” feedback—especially when it’s new information—creates a tattletale dynamic.
 The recipient of pass along feedback wonders why the ScrumMaster didn’t give the feedback directly, and that damages relationships.
 Explain to the manager that everything that needs to be said has already been said directly.

-Explain that the work is interdependent, so it’s impossible to pull apart individual contribution.
+Explain that the work is interdependent, so it’s impossible to pull apart individual contributions.
 You are focusing on improving the performance of the team and that individual performance evaluation will detract from that focus.

 Create a team performance review where the team members discuss how the team is doing and where the team needs to improve.
 Do this as a face-to-face discussion, not through anonymous comments or ratings (I’ll say more about how to do this in a future column).
 Provide the team’s own assessment of their performance to the manager.
 The manager can then choose how to apply that assessment in the mandated performance appraisal process.

 Managers believe they must engage in the ritual of annual evaluation—because they’ve always done it.
 HR may have targets for percentage of reviews completed.
 Neither has a thing to do with actually improving performance.
 Individual performance evaluations and annual reviews are an impediment.
 Steer clear of them—they are a vestige of command and control that Scrum can do without.